About DCU Performance Sports

 - Meeting all the criteria does not mean an automatic offer of a CAO Points Concession and/or Sport Scholarship.

-- The eligibility and selection criteria reflect the evolving nature of CAO Points Concession and Sport Scholarships, and DCU reserves the right to amend the criteria for selection according to the requirements of the scheme.
+- The eligibility and selection criteria reflect the evolving nature of CAO Points Concession and Sport Scholarships, and DCU reserves the right to amend the criteria for selection according to the requirements of the programme and or sport.

-Proven Junior or Senior International with participation at European/World Championship or Olympic level and part of a high performance squad with their NGB
+Proven Junior or Senior International who have demonstrated outstanding sporting ability at European/World Championship or Olympic level and part of a high performance squad with their NGB.

 Here are the answers to the commonly asked questions about the CAO Points Concession and Sport Scholarships.